EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 ### Technical Details
 First, there are a few gritty technical details which we had to deal with.
 In order to use GPU kernels to render the scene you have to transfer scene variables and data-structures over to the GPU's memory, and because of library limitations these data structures had to be indexable as arrays.
 This was generally not too much of a hurdle for normal types of objects: lights in the scene, material BSDFs, and object geometries were easily portable.
 However this was a more significant challenge with more specialized data structures.
-Particularly we had to completely redesign the data structure of our bounding volume hierarchy (BVH) so that it was in an array format and could be traversed as an array without recursion.
+Particularly we had to completely reformat the data structure of our bounding volume hierarchy (BVH) so that it was in an array format and could be traversed as an array without recursion.

 The general technical implementation consisted of the following steps:
-1. Initialize OpenCL
+1. Initialize OpenCL.
-2. Transfer scene data (BVH, lights, material BSDFs, camera variables, primitives) to the GPU
+2. Transfer scene data (BVH, lights, material BSDFs, camera variables, primitives) to the GPU.
-3. Setup output buffer for the kernels to write to and send that to the GPU
+3. Setup output buffer for the kernels to write to and send that to the GPU.
-4. Setup OpenCL commandQueue containing kernel jobs (either pixels or individual rays)
+4. Setup OpenCL commandQueue containing kernel jobs (either pixels or individual rays).
-5. Run kernels from commandQueue
+5. Run kernels from commandQueue.
-6. Read output out of the output buffer and write them to the image
+6. Read output out of the output buffer and write them to the image.
-7. Output image
+7. Output image.

 Within each kernel's process, we follow this process for each ray sample:
 1. Generate a number unique to this kernel using the x, y, and sample number to be used as a seed for this kernel.
 Set this to be the random state.
-2. Generate a random ray out of the camera that belongs to this sample's pixel
+2. Generate a random ray out of the camera that belongs to this sample's pixel.
 3. For each bounce:
-    1. Intersect the ray with the BVH, finding the point at which it intersects the scene
+    1. Intersect the ray with the BVH, finding the point at which it intersects the scene.
-    2. Calculate the global illumination at that point using direct lighting (looping through each of the lights in the scene)
+    2. Calculate the global illumination at that point using direct lighting (looping through each of the lights in the scene).
     3. Calculate a new bounce direction using the BSDF of the material at your intersection point
     4. Simulate the new bounce in the next iteration.
 4. Return the total illumination contributed by that ray by writing it into the output buffer